schaudhry123/Application/README.md

-MyApp
+Application
 ===
-ZMessage app built using HTML with iScroll.
+Application built using HTML with iScroll.